eeshchaturvedi/Pneumonia-Disease-Prediction-and-Anomaly-Detection-Using-X-ray-Images/README.md

          print("--- Generative AI Model configured successfully \---")

    * Option B (Current \- Hardcoded):
      If you choose to keep it hardcoded for local testing, ensure your API key is correctly placed in app.py:
-     API\_KEY \= 'AIzaSyDSTTkSOCGJLhtpFbcTkgomKvdtDnJndho' \# Your API key

      *(**Security Warning**: Hardcoding API keys is not recommended for production environments.)*

 ## **Usage**